The following information is based on the 2017-2018 Connecticut Energy Assistance Program.

 CRISIS BENEFIT (for deliverable fuel heated households):

-Available for households that heat with a deliverable fuel (oil, wood, propane, kerosene): Levels 1-4 (households up to 200% of federal poverty guideline), the benefit is $655.
+Available for households that heat with a deliverable fuel (oil, wood and wood pellets, propane, kerosene, coal): Levels 1-4 (households up to 200% of federal poverty guideline), the benefit is $655.
 Level 5 (households from 200% of the federal poverty guideline to 60% of the state median income), the benefit is $295.

 SAFETY NET: (for deliverable fuel heated households):

-For Level 1-4 households that heat with a deliverable fuel (oil, wood, propane, kerosene): $455.
+For Level 1-4 households that heat with a deliverable fuel (oil, wood and wood pellets, propane, kerosene, coal): $455.
 Eligible households may be eligible to receive up to two Safety Net deliveries of $455 each.
 Vulnerable households may be eligible to receive up to three Safety Net deliveries of $455 each.
 Households must complete a risk assessment to determine if they qualify for Safety Net Assistance benefits.

 For households up to 60% of the state median income guidelines whose heat is included in their rent and whose rent is more than 30% of their income: $100-$140, depending on income level.
 Households that pay less than 30% of their income on rent and receive SNAP benefits may qualify for a payment of $20.01, which is issued directly by DSS (This results in a recalculation of their SNAP benefits that might result in increased SNAP benefits).

 Homeowners: $15,000 in liquid assets